December 09, 2020 7 min read

 For more information on how to find high-quality CBD products, check out our CBD Buyer’s Guide.

-Many CBD brands allow customers who are 18 or older to order online and will ship legal CBD products to Michigan.
+Many CBD brands allow customers 18 or older to order online and ship legal CBD products to Michigan.

 Thanks to federal updates, CBD has the potential to be legal in every U.S. state.
 CBD is legal in Michigan according to federal guidelines, but is subject to various restrictions.
 Every state has different regulations regarding the manufacture and sale of CBD.
 Click here to find out where CBD is legal.